 An L-shaped room presents the challenge of how to attractively arrange furniture for **two functions** in a single open space.
 You must establish visual continuity between the two areas and easy traffic flow from one area to the other.

-The smaller section of the L provides space for a home office, a game table, a piano, dining or additional seating.
+The smaller section of the L provides space for a home office, a game table, [a piano,](http://wwwhouzzcom/photos/22934/family-room-contemporary-family-room-san-francisco) dining or additional seating.
 Some families place the television screen in the short arm of the L.

 For example, you should be able to move a game table chair or a dining chair into the conversation area to attractively expand seating for guests.
-Harmonizing colors and fabrics contribute to a unified feeling between the two areas.
+[Harmonizing colors and fabrics](http://wwwhouzzcom/photos/2896798/Pasadena-CA-Condo-Remodel-contemporary-living-room-los-angeles) contribute to a unified feeling between the two areas.

-Arrange the seating pieces in an L-shape with the long side of the L facing the focal point, in a U-shape with the bottom of the U facing the focal point, or in an H-shape, with the focal point parallel to the cross bar of the H. Add extra pieces such as ottomans or occasional chairs with exposed wood legs to expand seating possibilities.
+Arrange the seating pieces in an L-shape with the long side of the L facing the [focal point](http://wwwhouzzcom/photos/5534099/Ozone-Extension-Renovation-contemporary-living-room-perth), in a [U-shape](http://wwwhouzzcom/photos/133566/Yaletown-Loft-contemporary-living-room-vancouver) with the bottom of the U facing the focal point, or in an H-shape, with the focal point parallel to the cross bar of the H. Add extra pieces such as ottomans or occasional chairs with exposed wood legs to expand seating possibilities.

 If you use the small part of the L as a dining area, the arrangement is quite straightforward; select a table and chairs appropriately sized for the space and allow 18 inches around the perimeter of the table for moving chairs in and out.
 Possibly add a breakfront or china cabinet for height and storage.